 How to Eat Sashimi

-So today, I will introduce such eating manners for those who want to try Sashimi in a different way than usual.
+So today, I will introduce such eating methods for those who want to try Sashimi in a different way than usual.

 Some Japanese like to eat Sashimi with Itarian dressing, which is a kind of carpaccio.
 So if desired, combine it with such ingredients as fresh vegetables and cheese.

 Matcha Salt is a blend of Matcha green tea powder and fine natural salt sometimes used by chefs of traditional Japanese restaurants.

-The seasoning combination of soy sauce and mayonnaise goes especially well with bonito Sashimi.
-In fact, this eating manner is introduced in the popular Japanese Manga series “Oishinbo (美味しんぼ)”.
+The seasoning combination of soy sauce and mayonnaise goes especially well with Katsuo or skipjack tuna Sashimi.